Using this page · Individualise medicines monitoring

 • Stop ACEI/ARB and seek specialist advice.

-• Review other potassium sparing treatments; if level persists reduce ACEI/ARB dose and review in 5-7 days.
+• If level persists despite these measures, reduce ACEI/ARB dose and review in 5 – 7 days.

-• Stop ACEI/ARB and other drugs known to promote hyperkalaemia and seek urgent clinical advice.
+• Stop ACEI/ARB and other drugs that may increase potassium and seek urgent specialists advice.

 Sodium